-4.15 In the absence of stronger evidence, a suitably precautionary approach should be adopted (as recognised in industry best practice guidelines).
+- detected no significant differences in the percentage cover of bare ground or litter, or the number of positive and negative indicator plant species when comparing areas of high and low densities of gamebirds across three sites.
+Control sites were considered as those with fewer than 1,000 birds released per site per year. - 4.15 In the absence of stronger evidence, a suitably precautionary approach should be adopted (as recognised in the sector's best practice guidelines).
 Further advice from the appropriate habitats and species specialists may be required where these evidence gaps may be relevant to a particular case.